akumaraguru/akumaraguru.github.io/pages/projects/handoff.md

 This project was inspired by the [DexNet](https://berkeleyautomation.github.io/dex-net/) grasp database, which aimed to provide a pollable source of robust grasps for a parallel-gripper robot.
 With the assumption of a reliable, high-bandwidth connection to the internet, we developed a methodology to generate candidate grasps from object meshes using classical methods and subsequently choose optimal grasps for handoff operations (robot-to-robot or robot-to-human) in an efficient manner.

-Our group, composed of myself, [Scout Heid](https://www.linkedin.com/in/scout-heid/), and [Wesley Guo](https://www.linkedin.com/in/wesley-yuan-guo/), developed this project (titled Handoff Helper - naming credits go to Wesley) as the final project for our class on robotic grasp analysis in Spring of 2016.
+Our group, composed of myself, [Scout Heid](https://www.linkedin.com/in/scout-heid/), and [Wesley Guo](https://www.linkedin.com/in/wesley-yuan-guo/), developed this project (titled Handoff Helper - naming credits go to Wesley).

 ![Closeup of a grasp optimal for handoff](/assets/images/handoff-closeup.jpg){:class="img-responsive"}